elliterate/capybara.py/docs/source/index.rst

 Capybara helps you test web applications by simulating how a real user would interact with your app.
-It is agnostic about the driver running your tests and comes with Selenium support built in.
+It is agnostic about the driver running your tests and comes with Werkzeug and Selenium support built in.

 _`Key benefits`
 ~~~~~~~~~~~~~~~

 - **No setup** necessary for WSGI-compliant applications.
 Works out of the box.
 - **Intuitive API** which mimics the language an actual user would use.
+- **Switch the backend** your tests run against from fast headless mode to an
+  actual browser with no changes to your tests.
 - **Powerful synchronization** features mean you never have to manually wait
   for asynchronous processes to complete.